Locy Case Study: Regulatory Change Impact Analysis¶

 7) ASSUME¶

-What to expect: - System exposure rows from the hypothetical world - A comparison showing reduced risk for systems operated by CloudOps Inc
+What to expect: - System exposure rows from the hypothetical world (still non-empty: other weak controls remain) - Reduced (but non-zero) risk for the systems that depend on that control, including CloudOps' ERP Core

 assume_program = r'''